nils-mathieu/piscine-rust/module-04.md

 assert!(!pattern(" (test) "));
 ```

-* The second one must match strings with this form:
+- The third one must match strings with this form:
   - An optional '+' or '-'.
   - one or more ascii digits
   - the following group is optional: